 «Purchase & Licence»

-Go to the purchase page and click on the "Upgrade to version 4" box.
+page and click on the "Upgrade Pianoteq (version 1 to 5) to version 6" box.

-I purchased an add-on but did not receive a download link.
+I purchased an instrument pack but did not receive a download link.
 Why?

 How do I order Pianoteq without a credit card?